The love for languages and communication

 Defining kotodama

 Nick found Naoko through her article on kotodama, “Kotodama: the multi-faced Japanese myth of the spirit of language.”
-Naoko shares that kotodama is a popular myth of the spirit of language; the origin of the term is unknown, and the only thing that is clear from the earliest use of the term is that kotodama was always linked to the idea of Yamato, the old name of Japan.
-Hence, the notion of kotodama is often linked with Japanese linguistic identity.
-Moreover, the narrative of kotodama has been repeatedly interpreted according to non-linguistic factors surrounding Japan, as well as the changing idea of “purity” of language in Japan.I think we can say that Kotodama is a popular myth of a spirit of language.
+Kotodama is a popular myth of the spirit of language.
+The origin of the term is unknown, and the only thing that is clear from the earliest use of the term is that kotodama was always linked to the idea of Yamato, the old name of Japan.I think we can say that Kotodama is a popular myth of a spirit of language.
 And people often use the expression such as "if you keep saying what you would like to achieve in your life, you'll be able to achieve it in reality thanks to Kotodama."
 So that's a very general idea of Kotodama today.
 However, the origin of the term is actually unknown. - Naoko Hosokawa

 Ancient example

 In her article, Naoko mentioned three examples of kotodama: ancient, war-time, and contemporary.
-She shares that although kotodama’s exact origin is unknown, it seems that it is some sort of ancient ritual of Shintoism.
+Although kotodama’s exact origin is unknown, it seems that it is some sort of ancient ritual of Shintoism.
 The oldest record of the word is found in Man’yoshu (a collection of poems) from the 8th century.
 It is considered to be some form of animism; the idea of kotodama was closely linked to the idea of God and the idea of country.A type of word karma

 Kotodama is similar to “word karma.”
-Naoko states that its general idea is the soul of language, koto meaning language or words, and dama meaning soul or spirit.
-She believes that it is the core of the cultural identity of Japanese society; that kotodama is related to the importance placed on the use of language in Japanese culture, and it is often mentioned when people talk about Japanese identity or Japanese tradition in general.War-time example
+Its general idea is the soul of language, koto meaning language or words, and dama meaning soul or spirit.
+Naoko believes that it is the core of the cultural identity of Japanese society—that kotodama is related to the importance placed on the use of language in Japanese culture, and it is often mentioned when people talk about Japanese identity or Japanese tradition in general.War-time example

-Nick thinks that some English loanwords take on slightly different meanings in Japan.
-An example he gave was when his brother-in-law offered him a coke and called it a juice, which Nick finds kind of unusual.
-Naoko explains that it is quite a common linguistic phenomenon to have slightly different meanings when borrowed from a foreign language.
+Some English loanwords take on slightly different meanings in Japan.
+It is quite a common linguistic phenomenon to have slightly different meanings when borrowed from a foreign language.
 For instance, in the German language, they refer to mobile phones as handy, whereas handy has a different meaning in the English language.
-She states that it is normal for it to happen over time – the slight change of meaning is a natural phenomenon in the history of language.
+Naoko states that it is normal for it to happen over time – the slight change of meaning is a natural phenomenon in the history of language.

 Refugees in Japan